til-jmac/gitting-good-at-github/Gitting-Good-at-GitHub/pages/module-1-introduction-to-version-control-and-git.md

 # **Module 1 - Introduction to Version Control and Git**

-* What is Version Control?
+* What is Version Control
   * What are the benefits of Version Control?
-* What is Git?
+* What is Git
   * Key Git Concepts
 * What is GitHub
   * Setting up Git with GitHub